Cross-referencing and Probability in Assessment.

 Adding even more weight to the hypothesis would be the subject of TST technology, something that has never been raised or recorded within the CF narrative as being utilised over the years.
 Without TST, perfect geometry on level and true ground would be practically impossible within the time parameters and with a total absence of collateral damage to unlaid crop.
 This is something that has been the norm now nearly 40 years.
 If the event was on uneven or curved land, as it many times is, even TST would not achieve a perfect result when viewed from above.
 Mysterious events always have a way to compensate for variant topographies, which in mathematical and geometric calculation terms, is totally mind-numbing.

 So please, when making a judgement on an event please consider all of the above and know that in truth and practice, humanly instigated patterns are really quite rare and the ones that are done are usually for advertising or debunking reasons, events that take considerable time to complete.
 This category of pattern WOULD NEVER include biophysical anomalies or even probability anomalies most likely as this would just complicate and add to the burden of work.
 Know also that anyone assertively and persistently promoting an emphasis on the idea of non mysterious events are simply prone to either cognitive dissonance, lacking in knowledge or of dishonourable intent.
-This is a position reached by myself with ten years in the field.
+The above position reached by myself is with over ten years in the field.
 I've heard and seen it all in that time I think!
 My next book will be entitled...'Sociology and Cropcircles...Integrating with New Paradigm'.
 LOL!

 N.B The empirical reference in this article is based upon fundamental botanical behaviour since time began.
 It can in no way be questioned, any more than an expectation that the sun will indeed rise once again in the morning.